ManimCommunity/manim/docs/source/faq/general.md

 ## Where can I find more resources for learning Manim?

-In our [Discord server](https://manim.community/discord), we have the community maintained `#beginner-resources` channel in which links to helpful learning resources are collected.
+In our [Discord server](https://manim.community/discord), we have the community-maintained `#beginner-resources` channel in which links to helpful learning resources are collected.
 You are welcome to join our Discord and take a look yourself!
 If you have found some guides or tutorials yourself that are not on our list yet, feel free to add them!